FDSN/StationXML/docs/level-response.rst

    .. container:: description

-      The units of the data as input from the perspective of data acquisition.
-After correcting data for this response, these would be the resulting units.
+      The units of the data as input from the previous stage.
+For example if stage 1 represented a seismometer, InputUnits would be 'm/s' and OutputUnits would be 'V'.
 A type to document units; use SI whenever possible.

 :raw-latex:`\noindent\rule{\textwidth}{1pt}`